What Should I Look for in an NYC Actor Headshot Photographer?

 A photographer should have taste.
 They should have control.
 They should have a point of view.
 A little signature is not a bad thing.
 In fact, it’s part of what you’re hiring them for.

-But actor headshots live on Actors Access, Casting Networks, agent submissions, manager pitches, email attachments, and grids of tiny thumbnails surrounded by hundreds of other actors.
+But, remember, these days actor headshots live on Actors Access, Casting Networks, agent submissions, manager pitches, email attachments, and grids of tiny thumbnails surrounded by hundreds of other actors.
+Think postage stamp.

 When your headshot is reduced to a small thumbnail, what reads first?